compylme/ophelos-customer-financial-health-feature/README.md

 # Financial Health API

 A REST API that lets users submit monthly financial snapshots (income and expenses), calculates an affordability assessment, and returns the results for review.
-Each snapshot is classified as one of `DEFICIT`, `BREAK_EVEN`, `CRITICAL`, `MANAGEABLE`, or `HEALTHY`, with a factual explanation derived from the submitted figures.
+Responses include income/expenditure totals, disposable income, and a neutral factual explanation derived from the submitted figures.
+Status labels used for internal classification are not exposed to API clients.

 Currency and country are user preferences.
 Supported combinations are `GB`/`GBP`, `FR`/`EUR`, and `US`/`USD`.
 The client does not send currency when submitting a snapshot — the service reads it from the user and stamps it onto the snapshot and assessment.
 Explanation amounts are formatted with the user's preferred currency symbol (for example `£2,500.00`).
 Historical snapshots keep the currency they were created with; changing a user's preference affects future submissions only.
 Financial items have no currency column — currency is taken from the parent snapshot at runtime.